teen vaping

 3. Anxiety Sensitivity: The assessment describes someone with this type as a person who has stressful physical sensations and worries about anxious feelings.

 4. Negative Thinking: A person who often feels sad, guilty, and irritable is susceptible to negative thinking.
 This is often a more difficult personality to observe since thinking happens underneath the surface.
-But, adults can usually detect these kinds of thoughts based on their facial expressions or comments they overhear.
+But, adults can usually detect these kinds of thoughts based on facial expressions or comments they overhear.

 WHAT ARE THE SIGNS THAT MY KID IS VAPING?